Glossary

 • Adaptation

-Physical risks, directly related to climate change and its resulting consequences, are distributed across several categories:
+Physical risks, directly linked to climate change and the consequences it generates, are divided into several categories:

-• Risks related to natural disasters and extreme climatic events becoming increasingly frequent and/or intense
+• Risks related to natural disasters and extreme climatic events becoming more frequent and/or intense

 • Risks related to gradual changes in the climate.